colinw10/huddl-app/docs/copilot-task/03-BACKEND-INSTRUCTIONS.md

 - PATCH /api/posts/:id/ - Partial update
 - DELETE /api/posts/:id/ - Delete post

-Custom endpoint needed:
+Custom endpoints needed:
 - GET /api/posts/:id/replies/ - Get all replies to a post
+- POST /api/posts/:id/like/ - Toggle like on a post (NEW!)

+Like endpoint behavior:
+- If user hasn't liked → create Like, increment likes_count
+- If user already liked → delete Like, decrement likes_count
+- Return updated post with is_liked: true/false

 Permissions:
 - List/Retrieve: Allow any (or authenticated only - your choice)
 - Create: Authenticated only (need to know who's posting)
 - Update/Delete: Author only (can't edit others' posts)
+- Like: Authenticated only

 For create:
 - Automatically set author to request.user
 - Don't let users specify author in request body

-Expected response format: (see models.py for full format)
+Expected response format for like endpoint:
+{
+  "id": 1,
+  "likes_count": 43,
+  "is_liked": true,
+  ... (rest of post fields)
+}

 Think about:
 - How do you auto-set author on create?
 (Override perform_create())
 - How do you restrict update/delete to author only?
 (Custom permission class)
 - For /replies/, how do you filter by parent? (@action decorator + queryset filter)
+- For /like/, how do you check if Like already exists?
+(Like.objects.filter())
+- How do you toggle?
+(If exists → delete, else → create)
 - Should posts be ordered newest first? (queryset ordering)
 - How do you include nested author data?
 (Serializer handles this)

 Hint: Use ModelViewSet for automatic CRUD
 Hint: Override perform_create(self, serializer): serializer.save(author=self.request.user)
-Hint: Use @action(detail=True, methods=['get']) for custom /replies/ endpoint
+Hint: Use @action(detail=True, methods=['get']) for /replies/
+Hint: Use @action(detail=True, methods=['post']) for /like/
 Hint: Filter replies: Post.objects.filter(parent=pk)
+Hint: Toggle like: existing = Like.objects.filter(user=user, post=post).first()
+Hint: If existing: existing.delete() else: Like.objects.create(user=user, post=post)
 Hint: For author-only permissions, check obj.author == request.user
 """